X-DX/PHP-Programming-Language/README.md

 - how to use if condition
 - else if and else clause
 - The `isset`, `empty` and `unset` functions: Validate and Delete Variables
+- Alternative syntax in php : enhance clearity in html integration